lukeasrodgers/frepl/README.md

 loop you get with a REPL makes learning a language much easier and more enjoyable.

+You don't need to know ruby to use Frepl, but you do need to have ruby (at least version 2) installed.

 There are a lot of deficiencies with this code, namely:

 * Only knows how to classify/parse a limited set of Fortran